Logon27/Data-Cache-Simulator/README.md

 #  Data Cache Simulator

 This program simulates the behavior of a data cache.
-The program reads a trace of references from standard input and produces statistics about the trace to standar output.
+The program reads a trace of references from standard input and produces statistics about the trace to standard output.

 ## Example Trace.config file